Academic writing: Writing for a discourse community

 The structure and presentation of arguments can vary based on the discourse community the writer is a part of.
 For example, a high school student would typically present arguments differently than a college student.
-It is important for academic writers to familiarize themselves with the conventions of their discourse community by analyzing existing literature within the field.
-Such an in-depth understanding will enable writers to convey their ideas and arguments more effectively, ensuring that their contributions resonate with and are valued by their peers in the discourse community.

-Writing Across the Curriculum (WAC) is a comprehensive educational initiative designed not only to enhance student writing proficiency across diverse disciplinary contexts but also to foster faculty development and interdisciplinary dialogue.
+Writing Across the Curriculum (WAC) is an educational program that aims to improve students' writing skills within the context of various disciplinary communities.
 The Writing Across the Curriculum Clearinghouse provides resources for such programs at all levels of education.

 Collaboration between writing centers and STEM faculty help students follow writing rules in their fields.
 Programs like WATTS train peer tutors to give better feedback on academic papers.
 These programs focus on writing strategies rather than subject knowledge.

 Novel argument

 In a discourse community, academic writers build on the ideas of previous writers to establish their own claims.
 Successful writers know the importance of conducting research within their community and applying the knowledge gained to their own work.
 By synthesizing and expanding upon existing ideas, writers are able to make novel contributions to the discourse.

 Students improve by analyzing scientific data and solving real-world problems and hence create new ideas.
 It also helps them connect ideas from different subjects.